emilkje/go-openai-toolkit/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/emilkje/go-openai-toolkit)

-The [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) project is a great starting point for creating your first OpenAI project.
+The [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) library is a great starting point for creating your first OpenAI project.
 However, it lacks a lot of the tools and features that are necessary to get started with a proper agent.

 This project aims to provide a toolkit for developers to get started with creating their own OpenAI assistants powered by their own custom tools.
 The toolkit includes a variety of features such as:

-* Code Generator: Create dead simple tool structs and let the code generator generate the OpenAI function specs
+* **Code Generator**: Create dead simple tool structs and let the code generator generate the OpenAI function specs
-* Runtime: A runtime that will handle the conversation loop and call the appropriate tools
+* **Runtime**: A runtime that will handle the conversation loop and call the appropriate tools
-* go-openai integration: A simple integration with the go-openai library we all know and love
+* **go-openai integration**: Compatible with messages from go-openai library

 Of course, this is just the beginning.
 I hope to add more features and built-in tools to the toolkit as time goes on.
+See <a href="#roadmap">the roadmap</a> for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>